Urgent Eyecare / Emergency

-Signs: The retinal photography showed his optic nerve heads were slightly swollen with fuzzy margin.
+Signs: Vision of the eye with the blurriness was only about 1 line less from the norm.
+The retinal photography showed his optic nerve heads were slightly swollen with fuzzy margin.

 Management: He was advised to go to an emergency department immediately.
 He declined and left initially due to minimal symptoms.
 I called him an hour later and advised him to go an emergency department again.
 He listened to his friend and finally came in to get the referral and went to an emergency department.
 He had a scan of his brain and immediately diagnosed with a mandarin size brain tumor in his frontal lobe.
 He had a brain surgery 2 days later and then another brain surgery 2 days after.